 As you’re walking around the equipment, be sure to check the inside fluid components.
 Evaluating engine fluids like the transmission, engine oil, coolant, and hydraulic liquids will give insight into how the machine was maintained and its current conditions.

-Dirty and low fluids in the gaskets can indicate poor upkeep and below standard maintenance.
-Be aware of further concerning conditions, such as water in engine oil, which can relate to more critical issues are at hand.
+Dirty and low fluids in the gaskets can indicate poor upkeep and below-standard maintenance.
+Be aware of other concerning conditions, such as water in engine oil, which can relate to more critical issues.
 Others include cloudy oil, a coolant system with bubble formations, and oil in coolant or vice versa.

-Each of these problems can relate to more extreme engine malfunctions, like a blown head gasket, resulting in costly repairs.
-Additional replacements on top of the asking price can add up to where you may be paying for more than what you bargained.
+These problems can relate to more extreme engine malfunctions, like a blown head gasket, resulting in costly repairs.
+Additional replacements on top of the asking price can add up to where you may be paying more than you bargained for.

 5. Previous Operating Hours

-Used equipment hours isn’t an all or nothing consideration, but paints an idea of which end the machine is on — whether it’s at its last leg or if it can run for years to come.
+Used equipment hours aren’t an all-or-nothing consideration but paint an idea of which end the machine is on — whether it’s at its last leg or if it can run for years to come.
 The best way to know if the previous hours are a significant factor is to calculate the cost/benefit.
 You can see if saving money is worth the extra maintenance and the possibility of the equipment breaking down more often.
 You can also check the mileage on the odometer to understand how much it has run.

 While numbers often equal liable statistics, they may not be all of what they seem.
-High hours can impact the value of a diesel engine by resulting in decreased performance, which can mean a need for extra maintenance and result in reduced secondhand life.
+High hours can impact the value of a diesel engine by resulting in decreased performance, usually requiring extra maintenance and resulting in reduced secondhand life.

-On the other hand, even with a massive number of hours, if the former owner maintained and cared for equipment, it can still deliver high performance.
-If the operating hours are close to the engine’s upper limits, it can still be beneficial for less demanding projects.
+However, even with many hours of use, if the former owner maintained and cared for the equipment, it can still deliver high performance.
+If the operating hours are close to the engine’s upper limits, it can still benefit less demanding projects.

 6. Wear and Tear Warning Signs

-Used equipment evidence of wear is an inevitable factor, but the degree of usage can indicate severe damage vs. regular upkeep.
-While some repairs can add value, others may be a sign of disregard if done right before selling.
-Examining the body and undercarriage of the machine can help you see what future repairs may look like.
+Wear is inevitable with used equipment, but the degree can indicate regular upkeep vs. severe damage.
+Some repairs can add value, but others can indicate disregard if completed just before selling.
+Examining the equipment can help you determine what future repairs may look like.
+Look for warning signs like:

-When checking the engine and transmission, does it smoke when starting up?
-Examine the chassis for wear on the mounts, bearings or spring coils.
+Check the engine and transmission for smoke when starting.
+Examine the chassis for wear on the mounts, bearings, or spring coils.
 Does it start and stop as it should?
 Look at the hydraulics and work tool attachments for welds and signs of dramatic damage.
-Are the tracks or tires worn out?
+Check for worn tracks or tires.

 7. Accuracy of Machine

 Watch out for the accuracy and precision of the technology, attachments, and general operation of the industrial equipment.
-Once it’s compromised, it can lead to errors that impact the project and your business.
-Operating inaccurate machinery can put your worker’s safety at risk and place a setback on your jobs.
+Once compromised, it can lead to errors that impact the project and your business.
+Operating inaccurate machinery can risk your worker’s safety and place a setback on your jobs.

 8. Engine Exhaust